Release of 2021 Singapore-Cambridge GCE O-Level Examination Results and 2022 Joint Admissions Exercise

 19. The PFP is an alternative to the Secondary 5 N(A) year.
 It is a one-year foundation programme at the polytechnics that offers a practice-oriented approach to prepare students for entry into the relevant diploma courses.

-20. Students are eligible to apply for the PFP if they have obtained a raw ELMAB34 aggregate of 12 points or better, and meet the subject-specific requirements for their chosen course.
+20. Students are eligible to apply for the PFP if they obtain a raw ELMAB34 aggregate of 12 points or lower, and meet the subject-specific requirements for their chosen course.

 Direct-Entry-Scheme to Polytechnic Programme (DPP)

 23. The DPP prepares students for progression into selected polytechnic diploma courses via a two-year Higher Nitec course at ITE.
-Students are eligible to apply if they have obtained a raw ELMAB3 aggregate not exceeding 19 points and met the subject- specific requirements for their chosen course.
-More information on the DPP can be found at
+Students are eligible to apply if they obtain a raw ELMAB3 aggregate not exceeding 19 points and met the subject-specific requirements for their chosen course.
+More information on the DPP and eligibility requirements can be found at

 24. Secondary 4 N(A) students who are newly eligible after taking into account their O-Level examination results should submit their DPP applications online via the DPP application portal at